 Students must meet the requirements of the degree.
-This means completing the required core courses and technical complementary courses with a grade of "C" or better, and completing all non-technical complementary courses with a grade of "D" or better.
-Only non-technical complementary and elective courses may be taken on a pass/fail basis (one per term Satisfactory/ Unsatisfactory Option).
+This means completing the required core courses and technical complementary courses with a grade of "C" or better, and completing elective courses with a grade of "D" or better.
+Only complementary studies group A and B courses, and elective courses may be taken as Satisfactory/ Unsatisfactory.